sinopiaolive/package-manager/notes.md

 the mocha test framework (correctly) recommends running `npm install --save-dev mocha`.
 If you are working on a library, this is great.
 But imagine you are a newcomer to Node working on your first app.
-Now if you open your `package.json`, you're forced to learn about the distinction between `dependencies` and `devDependencies`, just to find out that it isn't relevant for you at all.
+Now if you open your `package.json`, you're forced to learn about the difference between `dependencies` and `devDependencies`, just to find out that it isn't relevant for you at all.

-To this end, we might want to split the manifest into `pm-dependencies.toml` (only dev dependencies) and `pm-package.toml` (everything else):
+To this end, we might want to split the manifest into `pm-dependencies.toml` and `pm-package.toml`, where all the package metadata for libraries goes into `pm-package.toml`.

-* Apps need `pm-dependencies.toml`.
+* Apps only need `pm-dependencies.toml`.

     ```sh
     pm install --save-dev foo # adds foo to pm-dependencies.toml